L1lith/L1lith/README.md

 ### Security
 I enjoy making things safe, so I study cyber security to better understand the security aspects of back-end & front-end development, as well as potential security risks in cloud-based environments like AWS and Lambda.

+### Artificial Intelligence
+I love making art.
+I also have [Patreon](https://www.patreon.com/Purp1) and [Instagram](https://www.instagram.com/oslilith/) where you can find AI artwork and more.

+I have done extensive work with multiple forms of Artificial Intelligence.
+I have become very good at using the following AI:
+- ChatGPT (this ai can have conversations with you and help you figure out how to do things)
+- Midjourney (this ai can convert text into images)

+I would be open to prompt engineering roles, but only if I felt passionately about the project.

 ## Support
 If you'd like to support me financially consider [subscribing to my Patreon](https://www.patreon.com/Purp1)